Categories & Criteria

 Excellence in Quality Categories

-The four Excellence in Quality categories represent the four areas of care as defined by the BC Health Quality Matrix; they follow the same criteria, but judges will look for elements that address the chosen area of care.
+The five Excellence in Quality categories represent the five areas of care as defined by the recently updated BC Health Quality Matrix.
+All five categories follow the same criteria, but judges will look for elements that address the chosen area of care.
 A project can only be nominated in one category.

-The Staying Healthy award celebrates a project that prevented injury, illness or disability.
+The Strengthening Health & Wellness award celebrates a project that improved well-being or prevented injury, illness or disability.

-The Getting Better award celebrates a project that improved care for acute illness or injury.
+The Returning to Health & Wellness award celebrates a project that improved care for acute illness or injury.

-The Living with Illness award celebrates a project that improved care and support for chronic illness and/or injury.
+The Living with Illness or Disability award celebrates a project that improved care and support for chronic illness and/or injury.

 Individual Award Categories